ForrestErickson/bwe/README.md

 - PCB passes DRC (Design rules check).
 - Review of Gerbers and other files by fabricator of PCB against design rules.
 - Inventory and order parts including PCB and stencils.
 - Make CAD files (STEP or other) of PCB and Enclosure and test fit in an assembly.
-Reivew and specify any required changes.
+Review and specify any required changes.
-- **Build Prototype** Enclosure and printed wirring assembly(s)
+- **Build Prototype** Enclosure and printed wiring assembly(s)
-- Assemble first unit(s) and engineering and compliance (Safty, EMC, other) test.
+- Assemble first unit(s) and engineering and compliance (Safety, EMC, other) test.
 - Engineering revise and release for rest of Prototype Run.
 Update of engineering, sales, legal documentation with photographs measurements of real hardware.
 - Firmware code review and release.
 - Factory Test in place.
-- Changes and repeat all the above for Pilot Run (First selleable units with serial numbers etc).
+- Changes and repeat all the above for Pilot Run (First sellable units with serial numbers etc.).

+## Deliverables for This Project
+This product development project is done with the completion of the following deliverables.
+- Final Functional Specifications and Technical Specifications.
+- Product and marketing plant
+- Product sales and marketing literature
+- - Product pilot run (ready for production)
+ - Quality Test Procedures
+ - Manufacturing Test Procedure
+ - Bill of Material for finished goods as packaged for sale
+ - Bills of material sub assemblies
+ - Troubleshooting reference materials and procedures, theory of operation.

- ## Reference
+ ## Reference Documentation
- A design review article: https://resources.altium.com/p/pcb-design-and-review-checklist Writing Functional Vs Technical Specificatinos: Original Link: https://doyouevenerp.com/functional-vs-technical-specifications/  (Now at the Way Back Machine: https://web.archive.org/web/20220121192628/https://doyouevenerp.com/functional-vs-technical-specifications/)
+ * A design review article: https://resources.altium.com/p/pcb-design-and-review-checklist
+ * Writing Functional Vs Technical Specifications: Original Link: https://doyouevenerp.com/functional-vs-technical-specifications/ (Now at the Way Back Machine: https://web.archive.org/web/20220121192628/https://doyouevenerp.com/functional-vs-technical-specifications/)